Parkinson's Foundation: Global Care Network

-Research Centers
+Research centers

-The Parkinson's Foundation has designated four institutions as research centers: Columbia University Medical Center, the University of Florida in collaboration with Emory University, the University of Michigan in collaboration with The University of Texas Southwestern Medical Center, and the Yale School of Medicine.
+The Parkinson's Foundation has designated four institutions as research centers: Columbia University Medical Center, the University of Florida in collaboration with Emory University, the University of Michigan in collaboration with the University of Texas Southwestern Medical Center, and the Yale School of Medicine.
 These institutions receive $2 million in Parkinson's Foundation funding over four years to further research that advances the understanding and treatment of Parkinson's.

-Grants and Awards
+Grants and awards

 Since 1957, the Parkinson's Foundation has invested more than $425 million in Parkinson's disease research and clinical care.

-Awards for Institutions
+Awards for institutions

 The Parkinson's Foundation Research Center designation provides funding for team science at institutions working on a thematic area of Parkinson's disease.

 The Institutional Movement Disorders Fellowship provides an institution with the funds to support the two-year long training of an incoming movement disorders fellow.

-Awards for Independent Investigators
+Awards for independent investigators

 George G. Kaufman Impact Awards fund projects that are in need of support to impact the Parkinson's community.

 Stanley Fahn Junior Faculty Awards provide funding to early career scientists to further their Parkinson's disease research.

 Conference Awards support the gathering of experts working to address unsolved clinical or basic science problems relevant to Parkinson's disease.

-Fellowships & Early Career Awards
+Fellowships and early career awards

 The Launch Award is an award for postdoctoral researchers who are transitioning to independent research careers in Parkinson's.

 Postdoctoral Fellowships are two-year fellowships for scientists who have recently completed their Ph.D. training or neurology residencies.

 Visiting Scholar Awards support the travel and housing of scholars while visiting host laboratories that conduct Parkinson's research.

 Summer Student Fellowships provide students interested in Parkinson's disease with an opportunity to conduct research through 10 weeks of clinical or laboratory work.

 The Melvin Yahr Early Career Award in Movement Disorders Research supports neurologists after residency.

 Partnership Awards are collaborative partnerships supporting clinician-scientist training, patient-oriented Parkinson's research and medical student Parkinson's studies.

 The Nurse Faculty Award is seed grant funding intended to support Edmond J. Safra Visiting Nurse Scholars.

 The Physical Therapy Faculty Award is seed grant funding intended to support Physical Therapy Faculty alumni.